ffflora/data-science-notes/SQL/SQL-cheatsheet.md

 - `[]` : a set of characters, which uses to match the keywords in specific location.
 This search pattern uses any **one** char of the set.
     - In this case, negation is represented by `^` sign, or `NOT` operator.
 - Don't overuse wildcards: operators > wildcards.
-- If place wildcard in the beginning of the search process, would make the process slow.
+- If place wildcard in the beginning of the search process, would make the process *slow*.

 ```SQL